ravachol/kew/README.md

  * Search a music library with partial titles from the command-line.
  * Creates a playlist automatically based on matched song, album or artist.
- * Private, no data is collected by kew.
+ * Private, no data is collected by kew*.
  * Music without distractions or algorithmic manipulation.
  * Full color covers in sixel-capable terminals.
  * Visualizer with various settings.